revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Containerization is a process of packaging an application code along with its required libraries, frameworks and configuration files so that it can be run efficiently and seamlessly in any environment.
+Containerization is a process of packaging an application code along with its required libraries, frameworks, and configuration files so that it can be run efficiently and seamlessly in any environment.

 </blockquote>
 </details>